joshbegley/nyt-latest/README.md

 `Charlotte has four games over the next week, and sits in 14th place in the Eastern Conference at 12-32.`\
 https://nytimes.com/athletic/6098877/2025/01/29/lamelo-ball-hornets-out-ankle-injury/

-**Live Updates: Plane Crashes Near Washington**\
+**Live Updates: Plane Crashes Near Washington After Colliding With Army Helicopter**\
-`An American Airlines flight from Wichita, Kan., collided midair with a helicopter while approaching Reagan Airport and plunged into the Potomac River, the F.A.A. said.`\
+`The American Airlines flight from Wichita, Kan., plunged into the Potomac River, the F.A.A. said.
+An Army official said it collided with a Black Hawk helicopter.`\
 https://nytimes.com/live/2025/01/29/us/plane-crash-washington-dc

 **Fourth line hustles, Filip Gustavsson back to his best in win over Leafs: Wild takeaways**\